 The course consists of instruction in the history and institutions of the Jews and in three specialised areas of Jewish studies which involve close study of particular types of primary texts.
 You will be expected to have a working knowledge of the relevant languages before starting the course, and no time is set aside for basic language instruction.
-The course is examined entirely at the end of the third term by four three-hour written examinations.

 You can expect to be engaged in academic work for at least thirty-five hours a week during the full term and to be expected to carry out a considerable amount of work during the vacations.

 The course is taught by a mixture of tutorials and classes.
 Tutorials will normally consist in one-to-one discussion with a tutor of your written work.
 The general paper on Jewish history and institutions is taught entirely by a series of weekly tutorials (usually eight) in this manner.
 The classes provide instruction in the translation and interpretation of most but not necessarily all of the set texts which you are required to study for your specialised papers.
 General questions about these texts are discussed in tutorials.